Reki43/Assignment-3/README.md

 ```

 >[!NOTE]
->We created a separate server block file instead of modifying the main nginx.conf file because it helps manage configurations more easily.
-Through this approach, it allows you to split a large configuration into smaller, manageable files.
-As a result, you can enable or disable specific parts quickly without affecting the entire setup, keeping your configuration organized and easier to maintain.
+>We created a separate server block file instead of modifying the main nginx.conf file because it helps manage configurations more easily[^3].
+Through this approach, it allows you to split a large configuration into smaller, manageable files.Therefore, you can enable or disable specific parts quickly without affecting the entire setup, keeping your configuration organized and easier to maintain.

 Copy and paste the following server block into your webgen file: